Why visit?

 This spot is said to be the site where Bonnie Prince Charlie left Scotland.

 This advanced snorkel site involves a slight scramble through trees and bushes to the shore.
-Here, the rocky kelp grounds are home to many
+Here, the rocky kelp grounds are home to many species of fish and shellfish, and seals watch from the nearby island.

 By road